Call us on 0800 019 0053 We are open today between 9am and 6pm

 Silver Dawn From Silversea

 A new world of luxury is waiting aboard Silver Dawn.
-Both classic yet modern, Silver Dawn is the natural evolution of our fleet.
-Large enough to offer eight dining options – including the superb Sea and Land Taste (S.A.L.T.) programme – yet small enough for the famed Silversea on board ambience, Silver Dawn inherits the best features of her sister ships Silver Muse and Silver Moon, but is in a class all of her own.
-Sumptuous suites, outstanding itineraries plus cutting-edge design and technology, Silver Dawn sets new standards of luxury.
-Let’s wake up to a new dawn with Silversea.
+Elegant and modern, Silver Dawn is the natural evolution of our fleet.
+Large enough to offer eight dining options – including the superb Sea and Land Taste (S.A.L.T.) programme – yet small enough for the famed Silversea onboard ambience, Silver Dawn inherits the best features of her sister ships Silver Muse and Silver Moon, but is in a class all of her own.
+With sumptuous suites, outstanding itineraries, plus cutting-edge design and technology and the outstanding OTIVM wellness concept, Silver Dawn sets new standards of luxury.
+Wake up to a new dawn with Silversea.

 Ship Cabins